The Four (2015 TV series)

-The Four (少年四大名捕) is a 2015 Chinese television series starring Hans Zhang, Yang Yang, William Chan and Mao Zijun.
-It is the latest adaption of Woon Swee Oan's novel Si Da Ming Bu (四大名捕; The Four Great Constables).
-The series aired on Hunan TV from 17 March to 23 June 2015.
+The Four is a 2015 Chinese wuxia television series adapted from the novel Si Da Ming Bu (The Four Great Constables) by Woon Swee Oan.
+It starred Hans Zhang, Yang Yang, William Chan and Mao Zijun, and was first aired on Hunan TV from 17 March to 23 June 2015.

 Synopsis

-During the Ming Dynasty, there are four detective guards known for their supreme martial arts and keen insights in solving challenging murder mysteries.
-Leng Xie (Hans Zhang) saves a young girl named Chu Limo (Janine Chang), who is on the run from the imperial palace.
-Zhuge Zhengwo found out that Li Mo is Xia Hongyao's daughter, and took her under his care.
-Leng Xie and Li Mo initially did not get along, but their relationship slowly grows and took a meaningful turn through difficult times.
-An Shi Geng (Mickey He) wants to get rid of the four detective guards, who has exposed his numerous crimes and evil deeds.
-He uses Yao Jihua (Jia Qing)'s jealousy of Leng Xie and Li Mo's relationship, to harm them.
-Together, the four detective guards work together to bring down An Shi Geng.
+During the Ming dynasty, there are four detectives – Lengxue, Wuqing, Zhuiming and Tieshou – known for their fighting prowess and keen insight in solving challenging murder mysteries.
+Lengxue saves Chu Limo, who is on the run from the imperial palace.
+Zhuge Zhengwo finds out that Chu Limo is Xia Hongyao's daughter, and takes her under his care.
+Lengxue and Chu Limo initially do not get along, but their relationship gradually takes a meaningful turn through difficult times.
+An Shigeng wants to get rid of the four detectives, who have exposed his numerous crimes and evil deeds.
+He uses Yao Jihua's jealousy of Lengxue and Chu Limo's relationship to harm them.
+Together, the four detectives work together to bring down An Shigeng.
 At the same time, they each find their own happiness.